brunogama/Trellis/README.md

 ## Modifiers

 `.emit(using:consumeAtBootstrap:)` - Takes an external source of events (async stream) that outputs actions and feeds them to all services under it.
-When setting `
+When setting `consumeAtBootstrap` to `true`, the emitter will start consuming events as soon as the cluster is constructed.

 `.transformError(transformHandler:)` - Turns all errors originating from services under it into actions and feeds them back into the cluster.
 If the transformed error throws again, the operation will fail and the `send(action:)` function with throw.